HydraMeshnet/developer-portal/api/verifier_api.md

 # Verifier API

-To understand what's a verifier, please read our glossary [here](glossary?id=verifier).
+To understand what a verifier is, please read our glossary [here](glossary?id=verifier).

 ## Endpoints